benoitc/gunicorn/CONTRIBUTING.md

 As a result, all decisions can be expressed as changes to the repository.
 An implementation change is a change to the source code.
 An API change is a change to the API specification.
-A philosophy change is a change to the philosophy manifesto.
+A philosophy change is a change to the relevant documentation.
 And so on.

 All decisions affecting refuge, big and small, follow the same 3 steps: